kyphan38/web/assets/docs/master/linux - starting/1-understand and use essential tools.md

 # understand and use essential tool

-## Access a Shell prompt and issue commands with correct syntax
+## Access a Shell Prompt and Issue Commands With Correct Syntax

 Login methods